 How did we get here?
 The answers are many, but there are three worth calling out:

-- Server Cost – Back in 1999, when the company was founded, server space was expensive.
+- over at this website Server Cost – Back in 1999, when the company was founded, server space was expensive.
 AWS and the like didn’t exist so you had to run your own hardware.
 And by today’s standards, that hardware was expensive.
 So in order to get the most value out of each server, they were loaded up with as much as they could handle.
 In addition, Java being what it is, there was no way anyone wanted to run more JVMs on a server than was absolutely necessary.
 Once again, pragmatic developers win the day and stuff as much into each application as possible.

 - Tools – For the longest time, all the source code for the system was stored in CVS and PVCS before that.
 Thankfully we have since moved to using Git as our source code control system.
 However, the legacy of CVS still haunts us.
 For those unfamiliar with the product, CVS manages version at the file level, not patch sets as most of us are used to today.
 What this meant was that it was very difficult to remove files from the code base.
 Files needed to be kept around for at least a release or two so that the system could be rolled back to a previous version, if necessary.
 Of course, nobody ever remembered to go back and remove legacy files unless they started causing problems.